redox-os/book/src/configuration-settings.md

 ### Locally Modified Source Packages

-By default, every time a build is triggered cookbook will update the sources.
-Cookbook will check tar file hash with the provided hash in recipe description, or pulling from origin when recipe source is coming from git.
+By default, every time a build is triggered, Cookbook will update the sources.
+Cookbook will check tar file hash with the provided hash in the package description (`recipe.toml`), or pull from origin when a package source is coming from git.
 This will also remove changes that are not saved in any sources.

-To retain local changes and skip updating the source for a specific package, assign it to `"local"` in filesystem configuration, for example:
+To retain local changes and skip updating the source for a specific package, assign it to `"local"` in the filesystem configuration, for example:

 ```toml
 [packages]